ryanchard/MCQ-and-SFT-code/README.md

 ---

 ### 1. Set Up Your Working Directory
 Ensure your working directory has subdirectories for storing input and output files.
+The names of files and folders don't matter, but these are the names used in the steps below (so if you are just starting out, use these and you can copy/paste the steps).

 - `myPDFdir/` → Stores **original PDF papers**.
 - `myJSONdir/` → Stores **parsed text in JSON format**.